pub struct OptimizedMirRelationExpr(pub MirRelationExpr);

 Note that this does not recurse into MirRelationExpr subtrees within MirScalarExpr nodes.

 Computes the size (total number of nodes) and maximum depth of a MirRelationExpr for debug printing purposes.
-Might grow the stack to a size proportional to the maximum depth.

 True when expr contains a LetRec AST node.